GLOBAL MARKETS-Shares, dollar fall on mixed earnings, China fears

 By Herbert Lash

-U.S. stocks rebounded off early weakness as gains in technology companies, especially Facebook, lifted the Nasdaq.
+U.S. stocks rebounded off earlier weakness as gains in technology companies, especially Facebook, lifted the Nasdaq and pushed the Dow and S&P 500 to trade slightly above break-even.

 The dollar fell against the euro and the yen as investors saw positive economic news in Europe, but a rise in U.S. business spending plans for a third straight month in June was not enough to drive the U.S. currency.